l3p-cv/lost/docs/sphinx/source/getting_started.rst

 For example a **Designer** will start annotation piplines and choose or edit LabelTrees for the annotation tasks.

-Independent of ist role a user can be part of one or multiple user **Groups**.
+Independent of its role a user can be part of one or multiple user **Groups**.
 In this way annotation tasks can be a assigned to **Groups** of users that can work collaborative on the same task.

 In order to manage users and groups, click on the **Users** icon on the left menu bar.